pablodecm/phd_thesis/src/102_chapter_2.md

 resulting set of objects based on their properties within each analysis to reduce the rate of fake or wrong reconstruction.
-The rest of this section is devoted to discuss in more detail the identification and common selection requirements on the main reconstructed objects that are used within physical analyses.
+The rest of this section is devoted to discuss in more detail the identification, calibration and common selection requirements on the main reconstructed objects that are used within physical analyses.